 Supermarkets have had time to prepare for the shift to online, but not all of them have stayed on top of trends.
 When, due to necessity, consumers worldwide moved massively towards online shopping, some supermarkets found themselves suddenly out of the race.
 Today, the businesses who didn’t believe and invest in omni-channel are facing the harsh consequences of their decisions.

-Online shopping has been gaining ground quickly among all ages and geographies, and there is no reason to believe this popularity will fade in the upcoming months.
-This means there is no better time than today to invest in improving your e-commerce capabilities.
+Overall, online shopping has been gaining ground quickly, especially among different ages and geographies, so there's no reason to believe this popularity will fade in the near future.
+This means that there's no better time than today to invest in improving your e-commerce capabilities.

 Here are seven tips to get you started.